drahciry/C-CPP/README.md

 # C-C++

 My repository for algorithms and programing logical in programing language C/C++.
-Only training.
+Only studying and training for show that I know programming in the low level.

 ## Update 10/06/2025 - 1.1